 If you would like to learn more about dog training or are uncertain about where to start, we can help provide the information necessary to discover your dog’s true potential through science-based training methods.
-Please contact us for more information about our programs (including in-home lessons, group training sessions and more), visit us on Facebook, and remember: A well trained dog equals a happy human.
+Please contact us for more information about our programs, including Board & Train programs, private lessons, group training sessions and more.

 You must be logged in to post a comment.